-When you're ready to promote your social media presence, notify your audiences through traditional means like email or a notice on your department page (use an appropriate social media link icon, if appropriate).
-Notify others on your chosen social media platforms about your page or profile that your site is live.
+When you're ready to promote your social media presence, notify your audiences through traditional means like email or a notice on your department page (use a social media link icon, if appropriate).
+Notify others on your chosen social media platforms that your site is live.
 One of the best ways to do this is by linking to these sites from yours and mentioning them in your posts.